-While preparing this article, I’ve spent more than ten hours analyzing the fine print on Spectrum plans and running test orders at addresses across the US.
+While preparing this article, I’ve spent dozens of hours analyzing the fine print on Spectrum plans and running test orders at addresses across the US.

 - Low-income plans (about 70% off standard price)